pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 	plan = planner.get_action(<PRNG key>, callback['params'], <step>, None, policy_weights)

-Re-Planning: Planning in Stochastic Domains
+Open-Loop Planning with Periodic Revision
 -------------------

 In domains that have stochastic transitions, an open loop plan can be considerably sub-optimal.